 We support and respect internationally recognized human rights wherever we operate.
 When national laws conflict with international human rights standards, we will adhere to national law, while seeking ways to honor and respect the principles of international human rights.

-Our human right´s commitment is reflected throughout our Code of Conduct and other company policies.
-Our suppliers and other business partners are expected to adhere to similar standards to those reflected in our Code.
+Our human right´s commitment is reflected throughout our Code of Conduct, Essity’s Human Rights Policy and other company policies.
+All our business partners, suppliers and customers are expected to follow principles equivalent to those included in Essity’s Code of Conduct.
+Our Supplier Code of Conduct and our Business Partner Code of Conduct includes our expectations regarding human rights and employee relations as well as health and safety.
 Compliance with such standards is a prime factor when selecting our business partners.

 Essity’s human rights due diligence process